200iq-games/nanoshooter/readme.md

   - Later on, loading performance will be optimized via Almond module bundling.

-## Art viewer: preview art assets
+## Art viewer mode for previewing any OBJ file

 You can preview individual art assets in the game engine, by simply adding their path to the URL after a question mark.
-This feature, the "Art Viewer" allows you to view an `.obj` file in-game without the need to code up a new corresponding Entity in TypeScript.
+This feature, the "Art Viewer" allows you to view any `.obj` file in-game without the need to code up a new corresponding Entity in TypeScript.

 So, if the game's link is normally this *(it'll be 'localhost' if you're working locally):*
   - http://chasemoskal.github.io/Nanoshooter/